Today (1982 TV program): Weekend Today: 2009–present

 In December 2018, it was announced that Peter Stefanovic had parted ways with the Nine Network to pursue other opportunities.
 David Campbell was later announced as his replacement.

-In January 2019, David Campbell and Allison Langdon are the co-hosts with the news presented by Jayne Azzopardi, sport presented by Clint Stanaway and weather presented by Tim Davies.
+In January 2019, David Campbell and Allison Langdon were announced as co-hosts with the news presented by Jayne Azzopardi, sport presented by Clint Stanaway and weather presented by Tim Davies.

 In November 2019, the Nine Network announced that Karl Stefanovic would return to Today as co-host alongside Weekend Today co-host and 60 Minutes reporter Allison Langdon from January 2020.

 In December 2019, Richard Wilkins and Rebecca Maddern were announced as co-hosts of Weekend Today from January 2020 replacing both David Campbell and Allison Langdon.
 Jayne Azzopardi will continue as news presenter, while Lauren Phillips will join the show as weather presenter.

 In November 2021, it was announced that Rebecca Maddern had resigned from the Nine Network.
 Belinda Russell and Charles Croucher will replace Maddern and Jayne Azzopardi will continue to present news.
 Lauren Phillips also resigned from the show to concentrate on her radio career.
 Dan Anstey joined the show in 2022 replacing Phillips.

 In March 2023, Belinda Russell announced she had left Weekend Today.
 Her last appearance being 26 February.

+In April 2023, Clint Stanaway and Jayne Azzopardi were announced as co-hosts with Sophie Walsh joining the team as news presenter.

+In July 2024, Jayne Azzopardi was appointed as the news presenter on Today, replacing Brooke Boney.
+In August 2024, it was announced that Sophie Walsh would replace Azzopardi as co-host.
+Nine News reporter Lizzie Pearl will replace Walsh as news presenter.

+In February 2025, Alison Piotrowski replaced Sophie Walsh as host.
+Piotrowski filled the role for 6 weeks prior to the official announcement.

-As of March 2023, Clint Stanaway and Jayne Azzopardi are the hosts with Lizzie Pearl presenting news, Richard Wilkins presenting entertainment and Dan Anstey presenting weather.
+As of October 2025, Clint Stanaway and Alison Piotrowski are the hosts with Lizzie Pearl presenting news and Dan Anstey presenting weather.

 Today on Saturday: 1992–2002

 After the initial success of Today, a Saturday edition was produced in the early nineties.
 Hosted by Tracy Grimshaw, it featured more news, politics and economic reports.
 Tracy Grimshaw was later followed by Tara Brown and Richard Wilkins, before reporter Helen Dalley joined the program in 1996.
 These hosts were accompanied by news presenters Michael Usher, Anna Coren and Mark Burrows.
-In 2002, Today on Saturday Australia was cancelled due to budget cuts by the Nine Network.
+In 2002, Today on Saturday was cancelled due to budget cuts by the Nine Network.